The impact of parent-infant relationship teams

 The evidence suggests that parent-infant teams help babies and their caregivers across three domains; strengthening relationships between babies and their caregivers, improving the mental health of caregivers and supporting babies’ early development and wellbeing.
 These inter-related domains are critically important for the healthy development of babies now and for future outcomes.

 While there is now extensive recognition of the impact that parent-infant relationship problems can have on all aspects of the child’s later development, there is currently inadequate provision to meet the needs of babies and caregivers.
-There are currently 45 parent-infant teams across the UK, as well as 14 more teams in development.
+At the time of writing this report, there were 45 parent-infant teams across the UK, as well as 14 more teams in development.
 Estimates suggest that more than a tenfold increase would be needed to provide access to specialist support in all parts of the UK.
 See our 'Policy briefing: Response to the major conditions strategy’ for more.

 The evidence supports growing the number of parent-infant teams to meet the needs of babies and caregivers at a time when rates of mental health conditions in children are rising and many are falling behind in developmental and early learning goals.